mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 > Not that, since ordering is important, we do have the `place_before` argument for each rule to ensure they end up in the correct order.
 {: .prompt-info }

-There’s probably a way to make this code more efficient using a loop block or a similar approach.
+There probably is a way to make this code more efficient/clean using a loop block or a similar approach.
 Given how critical firewall rules are, however, and especially given the risk of locking myself out due to misconfigurations, I’ve decided to keep things dumb define each rule as a separate resource.
 This ensures I have full control over the order in which Terraform applies them.

 ### NAT Configuration

 Mikrotik routers use **NAT (Network Address Translation)** to allow devices on the internal network (LAN) to access the internet through the WAN interface.
-This is done using a **masquerade** rule, which dynamically translates private IP addresses into the router's public IP.
+This is done using a **masquerade** rule, which dynamically translates private IP addresses into the router's public IP:

-By default, Mikrotik includes a NAT rule that masquerades outgoing traffic from the LAN to the WAN:

 ```sh
 /ip firewall nat